 From the upper northeast of the United States, to base camps of Himalayan peaks and Mount Everest, to Machu Picchu, to the lush green countryside of Brazil, Jeff Heim has found immense inspiration for his work, from not only the history and geography, but also from the indigenous people of foreign lands.

 Jeff Heim is an international, award-winning composer for film & Television and video games.
-Based in São Paulo, Brazil—fluent in Portuguese—and a native of the Greater Boston Area, he trained in music composition at the University of New Hampshire (UNH).
+With studios near Boston, MA and São Paulo, Brazil (fluent in Portuguese), he trained in music composition at the University of New Hampshire (UNH).
 An early accomplishment was his music in the popular educational kids’ game, “Poptropica,” which has over 500 million registered users worldwide.
 His music repertoire has since expanded considerably.

 Influenced by his mother’s flute playing and his father’s trombone playing (including an affinity for Stravinsky, Mahler and Holst), Jeff began piano at eight and trombone at ten.
 He composed his first piano piece, “Prelude in C” at 11.